ucsb-cs148/s21/_lectures/lect07.md

 # Announcements
 * Only 13 people have joined any of the Slack groups for pointers and tutorials.
 We need to increase that and especially people with limited background need to **do** the tutorials.
   * In Slack, you mouse over the "Channels" header, click '+', select "Browse channels", and mouse over and join the channels you like.
 We have `git`, `js`, `py`, and `mobile`.
-For each of these, `..._articles` is for posting, finding, and upvoting useful articles, `..._help` is for requesting help and answering questions on certain topics.
+For each of these, `..._articles` is for posting, finding, and upvoting useful articles, `..._help` is for requesting help and answering questions on certain subtopics.
   * We will assign individual points in the coming lab for upvoting at least one article that you appreciated.
 * An overview spreadsheet of all articles (in which we will reflect the upvotes as well) can be found [here](https://docs.google.com/spreadsheets/d/1YLGB26XmxqvwsMS9n8y8plrk2tDm6DXXRGijT4aJfNg/edit?usp=sharing)